 Specialisation: International trade and development, agricultural economics, wine economics, WTO, China

-Kym Anderson is the George Gollin Professor of Economics, former Executive Director of the Centre for International Economic Studies, and foundation Executive Director of the Wine Economics Research Centre at the University of Adelaide, where he has been affiliated since 1984.
-Previously he was a Research Fellow at the Australian National Unuversity's Research School of Pacific and Asian Studies (1977-83), following doctoral studies at the University of Chicago and Stanford University (1974-77); and in 2012 he rejoined ANU part-time as a Professor of Economics in its Crawford School of Public Policy.
-He has spent periods of leave in Korea (1980-81 as Ford Foundation Visiting Fellow in International Economics), the Australian Department of Trade (1983), Stockholm University's Institute for International Economic Studies (1988), the GATT (now WTO) Secretariat in Geneva (1990-92) and, in 2004-07, he was on extended leave at the World Bank’s Development Research Group as Lead Economist (Trade Policy).
+Kym Anderson is George Gollin Professor Emeritus of Economics, former Executive Director of the Centre for International Economic Studies, and foundation Executive Director of the Wine Economics Research Centre at the University of Adelaide, where he has been affiliated since 1984.
+Previously he was a Research Fellow at the Australian National Unuversity’s Research School of Pacific and Asian Studies (1977-83), following doctoral studies at the University of Chicago and Stanford University (1974-77); and in 2012 he rejoined ANU part-time as a Professor of Economics in its Crawford School of Public Policy (to April 2018, Honorary Professor thereafter).
+He has spent periods of leave in Korea (1980-81 as Ford Foundation Visiting Fellow in International Economics), the Australian Department of Trade (1983), Stockholm University’s Institute for International Economic Studies (1988), the GATT (now WTO) Secretariat in Geneva (1990-92) and, in 2004-07, he was on extended leave at the World Bank’s Development Research Group as Lead Economist (Trade Policy).
 He is also a Fellow of the American and Australian agricultural economics societies, of the American Association of Wine Economists, and of Europe’s Centre for Economic Policy Research.
-In 1996 he became the first economist to serve on a series of dispute settlement panels at the World Trade Organization (concerning the EU's banana import regime, 1996-2008), and he also served as an expert witness in the US cotton subsidies case at the WTO (2008-09).
-He has published more than 300 articles and 30 books.
+In 1996 he became the first economist to serve on a series of dispute settlement panels at the World Trade Organization (concerning the EU’s banana import regime, 1996-2008), and he also served as an expert witness in the US cotton subsidies case at the WTO (2008-09).
+He has published more than 400 articles and 40 books.

 - Chair of the Board of Trustees of the Washington DC-based International Food Policy Research Institute (Member from 2010-12, Deputy Chair 2013-14)